-I want to end this Africa Lite and yet Africa After All week of posts on a positive note.
+I want to end this series of Africa Lite and yet Africa After All posts on a positive note.
 Despite all the inequality, despite all the problems, crime and other negative associations with Africa and in this particular set of posts, the country of South Africa, on many a street corner you will find somebody who is trying their hardest to make the best out of the worst.
 Their entrepreneurial spirit is hugely inspiring.

 Take this guy for example…

 We often spot him at the weekend with his industrious micro business.
 The fact that we only see him at the weekends, makes me wonder what he does for the rest of the week.
 Is he a student?
 Does he have a 9-5?
 The implication is that he is going the extra mile to make ends meet or improve his life.